ji-kapil/DSA-Questions/Data-Structure/README.md

 <br>

-### bonus point - Do partice on the [Hacker Rank](https://www.hackerrank.com)  or  [greek for greek](https://www.geeksforgeeks.org) for logic buliding because they provide basic question to advanced level questions according to our needs.
+### Bonus point - Do partice on the [Hacker Rank](https://www.hackerrank.com)  or  [greek for greek](https://www.geeksforgeeks.org) for logic buliding because they provide basic question to advanced level questions according to our needs.

 <br>